stanch/reftree/README.md

-## Diapers — automatically generating DIAgrams of PERistent data Structures
+## reftree — automatic object tree diagrams for immutable data

 This project aims to provide visualizations for common functional data structures used in Scala.
 The visualizations are generated automatically from code, which allows to use them in an interactive fashion.